Earth Day is April 22, 2017. What on earth will you be doing? I plan to be Marching for Science.

 A post shared by March for Science (Official) (@sciencemarchdc) on Mar 18, 2017 at 6:05am PDT

 "I'm an author, advocate, educator, and cancer survivor.
 My award-winning children’s book "Nuclear Power: How a Nuclear Power Plant Really Works!" was released in the aftermath of the Fukushima nuclear disaster.
 The book and I received harsh criticism from people who literally judged a book by its cover.
 It was the STEMS who defended me.
 The book is a creative spin on a schematic found in some science text books.
 Fear and fake news are fueled by misinformation and a lack of knowledge." #scienceisknowledge #sciencemarch #nuclearliteracy #childrensbooks #nuclear #scienceeducation Thanks to Amelia for sharing why she's marching for science.
 Want to share your story on the sciencemarchdc Instagram?
 Send your picture and a description to us at firstname.lastname@example.org!

-- Format both Tickles Tabitha and Nuclear Power: How a Nuclear Power Plant Really Works! for Kindle.
+Nuclear Power How a Nuclear Power Plant Really Works! and Tickles Tabitha's Cancer-tankerous Mommy are now available on Kindle.